 The food processing industry in North America is extremely competitive.
 Saputo participates in this industry primarily through its dairy operations.
 The Canadian dairy industry is highly competitive and is comprised of three major competitors, including Saputo.
-In the United States, Saputo competes in the dairy industry on a national basis with several regional and national competitors, and this is also true of our activities in Argentina.
+In the United States and Argentina, Saputo competes in the dairy industry on a national basis with several regional and national competitors.
 Our performance will be dependent on our ability to continue to offer quality products at competitive prices, and this applies to all the countries in which we operate.